tardate/LittleArduinoProjects/Audio/SimpleSoundEffects2/README.md

 ### Mini Protoboard Layout

-I used the following layout to fix the circuit (with piezo speaker) in a little build, with a micro USB connector for 5V power.
+I used the following layout for a more permanent version of the circuit.
+It uses piezo speaker on a scrap of protoboard, with a micro USB connector for 5V power.

 ![SimpleSoundEffects2_build_layout](./assets/SimpleSoundEffects2_build_layout.jpg?raw=true)